neslirea/4_IR_ProjetSI/README.md

 # A faire
 - Conditions ?
 Conflits sur les parenthèses
+- Fonctions
 - not : autoriser not sur des conditions complexes (and / or)
-- Print
-- Fonctions

 # Fini
 - Return